Adamkadaban/nrs/README.md

 ### what's with the name?

 nrs stands for "netstat rust"
-or does it stand for "never run s(s)"? no idea
+or does it stand for "never run ss"? no idea